swup/docs/src/docs/getting-started/installation.md

 ## Next steps

-Congratulations!
 You're now ready to start building with swup by exploring these topics:

-- Create a first [example site](/getting-started/example/) for setting up swup
+- Create a first [example site](/getting-started/example/) to get to know swup
 - Look at [interactive demos](/getting-started/demos/) to see swup in action
-- Learn about [options](/options/) to customize how swup loads the next page
+- Learn about [options](/options/) and [hooks](/hooks/) to customize how swup works
 - Install [plugins](/plugins/) and [themes](/themes/) for extended functionality